houshuang/ganalytics/README.md

 ## Log: Feb 14

-So far, I have managed to download all the Google Analytics statistics (I think, have not validated that I got all the data).
+* So far, I have managed to download all the Google Analytics statistics (I think, have not validated that I got all the data).
 It was surprisingly difficult, dealing with OAuth2.

+## Log: Feb 15

+* Managed to convert the dates to UNIXct (moved this to get_ga_data.R), and also calculate a column with day numbers (distance from today).
+* Exported WordPress database into csv, using Export-to-text plugin, resaved it in Excel, and imported it.
+Added .Rda file as well as the .csv.